7. DECLARATION ON COMPANY MANAGEMENT

 The new legislation has led to the following obligations in particular for United Internet AG:

 - setting of targets by the Supervisory Board for the share of women on the Supervisory Board of United Internet AG

 - setting of targets by the Supervisory Board for the share of women on the Management Board of United Internet AG

 - setting of targets by the Management Board for the share of women on the first and second management levels below the Management Board of United Internet AG

-The first targets had to be set by September 30, 2015 for a period ending no later than June 30, 2017, during which time the targets should be met.
 The following targets are to be set for a period of no more than five years.

 - The Supervisory Board set the deadline for the attainment of the current targets for the share of women on the Supervisory Board and Management Board as the expiry of the Annual Shareholders' Meeting that decides on the discharge of the Supervisory Board for the fiscal year 2024 (May 2025).